 What if you get this ray?

 To ensure safety, Emrod uses energy in the industrial, scientific and medical (ISM) band and keeps the power density low.
 "It's not just how much power you supply, but how much power you supply per square meter", says the founder of Emrod, Greg Kushnir.
-“The density levels we are using are relatively low.
-At the moment, it's roughly the equivalent of being out in the sun at noon, about 1 kW per square meter. "
+"The density levels we're using are relatively low.
+Right now, it's roughly the equivalent of being out in the sun at noon, about 1 kW per square meter."

 But if it works as intended, the beam will never come into contact with anything other than air.